ninasalvesen/master_thesis_ninasalv/README.md

-# Master Thesis for Nina Salvesen #
+# Master thesis for Nina Salvesen #

 ## Statistical analysis of the movement pattern of sheep and the occurrence of predators ##
 dette er en readme, fyll inn etter hvert som prosjektet utarter seg